live-codes/livecodes/README.md

 - [Emmet](https://emmet.io/) tab completion
 - [Autoprefixer](https://github.com/postcss/autoprefixer)
 - All code compiling/transpiling occurs on the fly on the client, so works on any static server.
-- Immediately result with no server rounds
+- Immediate results with no server rounds
 - Conditional loading of modules (only the features used are downloaded)
-- Add external stylesheets and/or scripts
+- Allows adding external stylesheets and/or scripts
-- Import npm modules and use directly without a build step (using the great [skypack.dev](https://www.skypack.dev/))
+- Allows importing npm modules that can be referenced directly without a build step (using the great [skypack.dev](https://www.skypack.dev/))
-- Import strongly-typed local typescript modules with full code completion and intellisense.
+- Allows importing strongly-typed local typescript modules with full code completion and intellisense.
 - Can be embedded in regular web pages
 - Code embeds allow editing with the immediate preview
 - Resizable split panes (using [split.js](https://github.com/nathancahill/split/))
-- Multiple modes: full mode (with split panes), editor only mode, read-only code block mode and result preview mode
+- Multiple modes: full mode (with split panes), editor only mode and read-only code-block mode
-- Import code from github and gitlab (gists and repos) or from your web pages
+- Editors can be prefilled by code from github and gitlab (gists and repos) or from your web pages
-- Immediatley recognize and import codepens exported to github gists
+- Immediatley recognizes and imports codepens exported to github gists
 - Export/import projects as JSON
-- Export source code as [zip file](https://stuk.github.io/jszip/) or ready-to-run compiled HTML page
+- Export source code as [zip file](https://stuk.github.io/jszip/) or ready-to-run HTML page with the compiled/transpiled code
-- Export to CodePen and JsFiddle (more to come)
+- Export to CodePen and JSFiddle (more to come)
 - Save/open from local storage with optional autosave
 - Keyboard shortcuts
 - LocalPen is under active development with more features to come (see [Roadmap](#roadmap))